polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/basic-dapp/part-2-query-balances.md

 yarn start;
 ```

-If you run this example, you will get a table with "Alice", "Alice_stash", "Bob".. and their address.
+If you run this example, you will get a table with "Alice", "Alice_stash", "Bob", and their addresses.
 ![Testing accounts name and address](/docs/tutorials/basic-dapp/assets/part-2-1.jpg)

 ## 2.2 Query and display Alice's balance

 Now that we have our accounts, we can query the balance for each one of them.
-The substrate node that you are connected to has a `Balances` module that keeps track of the balance of every account on the blockchain.
-What we will watch is the `freeBalance` of an account.
-The [Polkadot-js api](https://polkadot.js.org/api/api/) allows you to query the storage of a module with `api.query` and to subscribe to updates of these values.
+The Substrate node that you are connected to has a `Balances` module that keeps track of the balance of every account on the blockchain.
+We will watch the `freeBalance` of an account.
+The [Polkadot-js API](https://polkadot.js.org/api/api/) allows you to query the storage of a module with `api.query` and to subscribe to updates of these values.
 This is how we can get access to this `freeBalance` information.

 Let's start small and query the balance for one account, Alice.